Clay Millennium Problems

 What is meant by “projection”

-Where a projected argument appears simpler than its traditional counterpart, that simplicity is treated as a hypothesis to be tested, not as evidence of correctness.
+Where a projected argument appears simpler than its traditional counterpart, that simplicity is treated as something to test carefully, not as evidence of correctness by itself.

 Provenance and versioning